pantheon-systems/documentation/source/docs/articles/drupal/drupal-8-performance-and-caching-settings.md

   - drupal
 keywords: drupal, drupal 8, performance, cache, caching, varnish, varnish caching
 ---
 To maximize your site's performance on Pantheon and to take advantage of our Varnish caching, you'll need to configure your site's performance settings.​ For more information, see [Varnish Caching for High Performance](/docs/articles/sites/varnish).

 ## Drupal 8 Performance Configuration
-Visit `admin/config/development/performance` for Drupal's performance settings.
+Visit `/admin/config/development/performance` for Drupal's performance settings.

 ## Caching
 ![](/source/docs/assets/images/drupal-8-performance-settings.png)
 In Drupal 8, anonymous page caching is enabled by default.
 There is no checkbox to turn it on or off.
 If you wish to disable caching for development purposes, simply set the "Page cache maximum age" to "no caching" (see: Page Cache Maximum Age below).
 Drupal 8 also does away with the "Cache blocks" and "Minimum Cache Lifetime" settings.

 ![](/source/docs/assets/images/drupal-8-block-cache.png)
 Block caching is now set through each individual block's configuration.
+The master listing of Blocks is found at `/admin/structure/block`.

 ### Page Cache Maximum Age
 ![](/source/docs/assets/images/drupal-8-max-age-cache.png)